aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Similar to the previous point, avoid including unrelated file formatting with your changes.
 If you need to format some files, create a branch out of the **main** branch and use a tool (prettier, eslint, etc...) that automatically formats **all** files.
 Because tools are **rarely** wrong.
 The reviewer doesn't even need to read through the formatting Merge Request carefully, as you've already described in your Merge Request that "this MR is only code formatting".

-No reviewer wants to sift through 400 lines of diff that only changes indentations and replaces single quotes with double quotes just to hunt down where the actual change is. (or miss it!)
+No reviewer wants to sift through hundreds of lines of diff that only changes indentations and replaces single quotes with double quotes just to hunt down where the actual change is. (or miss it!)

 This approach also, makes review easier, faster, more pure, and more focused.